 This would be ideal for 2.5, if it's not too late, since this is the big "gemifying" release.
 Eliminating English.rb would fit into that well.

-Updated by MSP-Greg (Greg L) almost 4 years ago
+Updated by MSP-Greg (Greg L) over 4 years ago

 You mentioned several good points.
 I've got them doc'd in the 'Top Level Namespace' of my doc site so I could find the source, it would be nice if the comments could move there and replace the globals.rdoc file.
 Along with RDoc picking them up somehow...

 Updated by shevegen (Robert A. Heiler) over 4 years ago

 Similar to pp by default, I shied away from suggesting the above